Information for International Scholars

 Learning German

-Do you want to improve your German skills?
-HSBI offers a beginner and an intermediate German course for international employees.
+HSBI offers a beginners’ and an intermediate German course for international employees.
 Contact welcome@hsbi.de if you are interested in participating.

-If you want to study a foreign language online and at your own pace, you can also benefit from self-study courses for German, English, Spanish, French, and Italian that you can find in HSBI’s ILIAS (log in first, then click on the link again).
+If you would like to study a foreign language online and at your own pace, you can also benefit from self-study courses for German, English, Spanish, French and Italian that you can find in HSBI’s ILIAS (log in first, then click on the link again).

 For technical terms in the field of higher education, HSBI’s university glossary can be helpful.

-In emergencies, you can reach the police by calling 110.
+In emergencies, you can reach the police by calling 110 and the fire brigade and ambulance by calling 112.

 Before you depart